Neural Mean-Field Games: Extending Mean-Field Game Theory with Neural Stochastic Differential Equations: Neural Mean-Field Games

 \subsection{Implementation}

 Even though it might be tempting to supply each agent with their own network to increase the diversity of strategies, this approach is not in line with the assumption of symmetry and drastically reduces the scalability of the method.
 Thus, we use a single neural network per MFG.
 More specifically, we use a multilayer perceptron with 3 to 8 hidden layers of 8 to 32 neurons.
 Even though the network seems very small, we stress that it's applied repeatedly during the differential equation solve, which increases its capacity.
 The network uses LipSwish activations to impose the Lipschitz condition \cite{kidger2021sde2} and is optimized with Adabelief \cite{adabelief}.
 The learning rate is $5 \times 10^{-4}$.
 The experimental framework has been implemented in Python.
 We use Optax, Diffrax, and Equinox to connect the methods to the JAX ecosystem \cite{kidger2021, kidger2021equinox, deepmind2020jax}.
-All experiments have been performed on an Apple M1 Pro CPU with 16 GB of memory.
+The proposed framework is lightweight, allowing all experiments to be performed on an Apple M1 Pro CPU with 16 GB of memory.